 This modification can be performed with due care upon nearly any home or automotive hi-fi system.
 It requires fabrication of only a one component, a flat spiral bifilar wound coil.
 One advantage of this “pancake” configuration over a cylindrical form is CW/CCW field symmetry between windings.
 This permits force vectors between adjacent electrical currents to be spin balanced, thereby producing a cleaner output.

-For for ease of winding, shielded 6-7mm microphone cable is recommended.
+Although single core wires can be used, shielded 6-7mm microphone cable is recommended for ease of winding.
 Start at one end by fastening its two stranded conductors side-by-side to separate contacts of a terminal block.
 The latter is glued or bolted to the centre of a panel of thick ABS plastic, masonite or similar rigid substrate.